Ontario Khalsa Darbar: Kiratpur Park

 The management committee in 2020 had started at initiative for families to scatter ashes of their departed family members.
 A park was created on the site of the Etobicoke Creek behind the gurdwara, where families scatter ashes of their family members.
 The park was completed in July 2022.

-Blood Donation Camp
+Blood donation camp

 The Gurdwara alongside Canadian Blood Services organizes two blood donation camps in a year.
 The first being in June, in memory of operation blue star and the second being in November in honor of Guru Nanak Dev Ji's Gurpurab.